However if you have are injured because of something that just isn't your fault it can be a bitter pill to swallow.

 The most usual type of claim in personal injury cases is for negligence and the time limit for this is 3 years - this means that you must apply to a court within 3 years of the injury happening.

-Your legal advisor will be able to let you know of different time limits for different types of claim.
+Your legal adviser will be able to let you know of different time limits for different types of claim.

 What compensation can I claim?